frc5024/webdocs/docs/learn/curvature-drive.md

 Curvature Drive is a method inside of DifferentialDrive that is similar to Arcade Drive or Tank Drive.
 All of these methods complete the same basic function; sending information's to the motors on how much to move and in which direction.

 ## What does constant curvature mean?
-Constant Curvature drive is different than arcade drive mainly because of what the name entails.
-The main goal of Constant Curvature Drive is to control curvature instead of rate-of-change, like in Arcade Drive.
-Arcade drive, it is possible to turn on the spot.
-Inversely, Curvature Drive you can.
+Constant Curvature drive controls the robot path's curvature instead of its rate-of-change, like ArcadeDrive does.
+In ArcadeDrive, it is possible for the robot to turn on the spot.
+Whereas, with curvature drive, this is not possible.

-In a car, dependant on how fast you're going will determine how quickly you are able to turn. going slower leading to a slower turning speed and faster you can turn more quickly.
-This is what curvature drive is replicating.
+A real-world example of constant-curvature control is a car.
+A car's ability to turn is dependant on it's velocity.
+The same is true of curvature drive.

 ![Constant-curvature graph]

+This graph depicts the left, and right motor outputs over the robot's velocity with a constant turning factor.

 ## Cheesy Drive?